UNITED STATES DISTRICT COURT FOR THE

 The defendant has a history relating to alcohol abuse.

-The defendant has a significant prior criminal record.
+U The defendant has a prior felony conviction.

 The defendant has a prior record of failure to appear at court proceedings.